-2. Refresh that field where we display the result (in this example, called Diabetes possible outcome?).
+2. Refresh the field that displays the result (in this example, the field name is Diabetes possible outcome?).

-Click on argument for the Execute a connector action in order to configure the connector's URL, inputs and outputs:
+Click argument for the Execute a connector action to configure the connector's URL, inputs and outputs:

 Set the configuration as shown below:

-•Mapping the relevant information as inputs to send to the AI service (Number of times pregnant, Plasma glucose concentration a 2 hours in an oral glucose tolerance test, Diastolic blood pressure, Triceps skin fold thickness, 2-Hour serum insulin, Body mass index, Diabetes pedigree function, and Age in years):
+•Map the relevant information as inputs to send to the AI service (Number of times pregnant, Plasma glucose concentration at 2 hours in an oral glucose tolerance test, Diastolic blood pressure, Triceps skin fold thickness, 2-Hour serum insulin, Body mass index, Diabetes pedigree function, and Age in years):

-•Mapping result into the field of Bizagi 's data model that stores such prediction (Diabetes possible outcome? in our example):
+•Map result into the field of the Bizagi's data model that stores the prediction (Diabetes possible outcome? in our example):

 Click Finish and you are set.

-At this point. you may run your process and within each new case, once initial information is input and the Get suggested exams... button is clicked, then a prediction will be shown:
+At this point. you can run your process.
+For a new case, once the user provides the initial information and clicks Get suggested exams..., a prediction appears:

-You may similarly configure other processes to rely on this service, provided of course that they handle a similar data structure, as well as other applications different from Bizagi.
+You can configure other processes, including those in applications not supported by Bizagi, to rely on this service, provided of course that they handle a similar data structure.

-When having other non-Bizagi applications consume such service, you would use the same access keys, and configure your application to target that same RESTful service URL (the service endpoint).
+When you have non-Bizagi applications consume the service, use the same access keys, and configure your application to target that same RESTful service URL (the service endpoint).